 Impact of Green Revolution

-Green Revolution has had both positive and negative impacts on the Indian economy in general and agriculture and the environment in particular.
+Green Revolution has both positive and negative impact on the Indian economy in general and agriculture and the environment in particular.

 - Ensure food security: India could achieve self-sufficiency in food production and also emerge as a food surplus country (exporter).

 - Food Distribution: Areas with deficient food could get food with the development of storage and marketing facilities.
 PDS system alleviated hunger among poor vulnerable sections.